shassard/for-elasticsearch-docs/docs/install/rpm.md

    type=rpm-md
    ```

-1. If you don't have Java installed, install either Java 8 or Java 11:
+1. Open Distro for Elasticseach requires the full Java JDK, not just the JRE.
+If you don't have the JDK installed, install either version 8 or version 11:

    ```bash
    # Java 11